alexbarongo/alx-system_engineering-devops/0x00-shell_basics/README.md

 -> this script changes directory to home directory

 Task 3.
 The long format
 -> this script shows the files of the directory in a long format

+Task 4.
+Hidden files
+-> this script shows all files including the hidden files in there long format